SAP-samples/logistics-business-network-gtt-standardapps-samples/README.md

 # Fulfillment Tracking Apps for SAP Logistics Business Network, Global Track and Trace Option

+## What's New in the 2205 Release
+1. Fix the issue of not sending "Shipping Type" and "Traffic Direction" to the GTT system after saving the freight order.
+2. Fix the timestamp localization issue after synchronizing ETA of the inbound delivery to the ERP system.

 ## What's New in the 2204 Release
 1. Fix the issue of extractor short dump caused by the missing partner function "Ship-to party" in the outbound delivery.
 2. Remove "binary search" in Read Table statement in the Track SO Fulfillment extractor code.